walter-a-jablonowski/sys-2/ai.md

   ...
 ```

-Default fields for all entry types (defined in entries/def.yml):
+Default fields for all instances of a types (defined in entries/def.yml):

-- date (string, YYYY-MM-DD)
+- time (string, YYYY-MM-DD HH:MM:SS)
 - name (string)
 - description (string)